Janet Werker

-Janet F. Werker is a researcher in the field of developmental psychology.
+Janet F. Werker, is a researcher in the field of developmental psychology.
 She researches the foundations of monolingual and bilingual infant language acquisition in infants at the University of British Columbia's Infant Studies Centre.
 Her research has pioneered what are now accepted baselines in the field, showing that language learning begins in early infancy (even before birth) and is shaped by experience across the first year of life.

-Werker received her Ph.D. in psychology at the University of British Columbia in 1982.
+Werker concluded her undergraduate degree in psychology at Harvard University.
+She then went to graduate school and received her PhD in psychology at the University of British Columbia in 1982.
 She is a Canada Research Chair and Killam Professor at the University of British Columbia and is the recipient of the 2015 SSHRC Gold Medal.
-On 29 December 2017, Werker was named an Officer of the Order of Canada, "for her internationally renowned contributions to our understanding of speech perception and language acquisition in infants."
+On 29 December 2017, Werker was named an Officer of the Order of Canada "for her internationally renowned contributions to our understanding of speech perception and language acquisition in infants."

 In 2019, she was named one of four recipients of a William James Fellow Award from the Association for Psychological Science.
 In 2020, Werker was elected a member of the National Academy of Sciences.

 Research

 Werker uses both behavioural and neuroimaging (particularly NIRS and ERP) methodology to identify maturational milestones that make it possible for children to begin the process of language acquisition.
-She has investigated how maternal depression and treatment for it can affect timing of language development in children.
+She has investigated how maternal depression and treatment for it can affect the timing of language development in children.

 Directions in future research include identifying whether cultural cues, such as ethnicity, influence bilingual children's ability to keep their two languages distinct, and how watching talking faces, in addition to hearing speech, influences acquisition.
+Her research on critical periods (CP's), which are developmental windows when a child's brain is more sensitive to environmental input, is one of her most significant achievements.
+She has also looked into how various antidepressants affect perceptual learning during pregnancy, particularly through gene expression.

 Biography

 Werker completed her BA in psychology and social relations at Harvard University in 1974.

-She then went to the University of British Columbia for graduate work under Richard Tees.
+She then went to the University of British Columbia for graduate work under Richard Tees where she received her PhD in 1982.
+In 1986, she returned to UBC as a faculty member after working as a psychology professor at Dalhousie University in Halifax, Nova Scotia.
 She attributes her interest in language acquisition to living in Vancouver, where most children grow up in bilingual households.

 Werker has been named a Fellow of the Royal Society of Canada, and a Fellow of the American Association for the Advancement of Science, as well as of the American Academy of Arts and Sciences and Association for Psychological Science.

+She is the founder and former co-director of the UBC Language Sciences and a member of the Early Development Research Group.